SKhai77/my-react-portfolio/README.md

 ## Installation

-In order to be able to run the applicaton, you are required to do the following:
+In order to be able to run the application, you are required to do the following:

 - Download the zip file/ clone the GitHub repo
 - Open the folder in VSCode